Infrastructure

 Nakuru accounts for 70% of Kenya’s flower exports and companies currently rely on refrigerated trucks to ferry flowers to the Jomo Kenyatta International Airport in Nairobi.

-Phase one of the project, involving construction of a 1.7km runway; construction of taxiways and terminals; a military lounge; air rescue centre; fence; and military and civilian gates, was initially scheduled for completion by August 2022 at a cost of Sh406 million.
+Phase one of the project, involving the construction of a 1.7km runway; the construction of taxiways and terminals; a military lounge; an air rescue centre; a fence; and military and civilian gates, was initially scheduled for completion by August 2022 for Sh406 million.

 The airstrip, which is next to the Kenya Military Academy – about 10 km from Nakuru town, will be expanded in partnership with the county government.